“Epiphany” defines this Monthly Wine Writing Chalange #MWWC17.

-One day I walked out of a job fair, told to go back to academia, that I was over qualified for any normal job.
-I trudged home but then sighted a Help Wanted sign.
-Excavating for five summers in Italy had turned my blood into Sangiovese.
+I trudged out of a job fair one day.
+Career counselors and recruiters from plumbing to libraries told me to go back to academia, that I was over qualified for any normal job.
+As I walked home, head hung, I glanced at a “Help Wanted” window sign.
+Inside, I told the owner that five summers excavating in Italy had turned my blood into Sangiovese, filled my head with languages, and a love of food, wine, and exploration.
 Putnam Wine hired me for the summer.

 Yet the ante needed upping.
-My boss handed me a bottle of Chateau Margaux, Pavillon Rouge, Margaux 2004: Bordeaux’s icon Cabernet.
-A chateau named after its own appelation.
-Each glass flask runs around $165.
+So, my boss handed me a bottle of Château Margaux, Pavillon Rouge, Margaux 2004: a Bordeaux so iconic the name and appellation are the same.
+I only knew it cost around $165.
 For a small but proud wine boutique, this bottle was special.

 Once the store emptied, I popped the bottle in the window and went out to paint it.
-Over a clutch of days, me and my red paint pens sweated over the label’s details: how many lines made each column?
+Over a clutch of days, me and my red paint pens sweated over the label’s details.
+How many lines made each column?
 How many dots delineated its lawn?
 A customer would wander in.
 I followed them, sampled them on a decent rosé, then jumped back outside.

 It was nearly complete.
-I just had the “Chateau Margaux” below its red rondel to draw:
+I just had the “Château Margaux” below the estate’s red oval to draw:

 “You left the bottle in the window.”

 My stomach sank into my toenails.
-I’m already fired.
-I should leave forever, I thought, become a hermit on a mountain and do penance until my last breath.
+I’m already fired, I should leave forever, I thought, become a hermit on a mountain and do penance until my last breath.